toshikwa/vae.pytorch/README.md

-# DFC-VAE in PyTorch
+# Deep Feature Consistent Variational Autoencoder in PyTorch
 A PyTorch implementation of Deep Feature Consistent Variational Autoencoder.
-This model (DFC-VAE) is based on [the paper](https://arxiv.org/pdf/1610.00291.pdf) by Xianxu Hou, Linlin Shen, Ke Sun, Guoping Qiu.
+Our DFC-VAE is based on [the paper](https://arxiv.org/pdf/1610.00291.pdf) by Xianxu Hou, Linlin Shen, Ke Sun, Guoping Qiu.
 I trained this model with CelebA dataset.
 For more details about the dataset, please refer to [the website](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 ## Installation
 - Clone this repository.